 Ok, the hard part is over.
 You got the Jet Ski you love and you’re ready to hit the open water and play!
-But before you go out and ride you might need just a few more things to add to your Jet Ski.
-Not everything that is listed below is needed but is merely a guide to help you get an idea of what you might want when you’re on your jet ski.
+But before you go out and ride you’ll need a few more things to add to your Jet Ski to keep you legal, safe, and having fun!
+We’ll cover all those things and more in this guide.

 It doesn’t matter if you have a Sea-Doo, Yamaha, or a Kawasaki as many of these Jet Ski Accessories will work for you.